instruqt/templates/instruqt-tracks/kubernetes-cluster/01-explore-kubernetes/assignment.md

 📄 Step 01
 ==========

-List the three nodes in the cluster
+List the three nodes in the cluster:

 ```
 kubectl get nodes